Cyril-Grelier/gc_instances/README.md

 This repo lists several instances used in the Graph Coloring Problem (GCP) and the Weighted Vertex Coloring Problem (WVCP), original graph and reduced version.

+The work about the reduction is related to the article :
+New Bounds and Constraint Programming Models for the Weighted Vertex Coloring Problem, Olivier Goudet and Cyril Grelier and David Lesaint.
+IJCAI-23. https://www.ijcai.org/proceedings/2023/214

 ## Usage

 ### add this module to your project :